Neurosurgery for brain tumours

 When looking at this information, it’s important to remember that statistics aren’t always able to show other factors that may affect the outcomes.
 For example, some surgeons may have lower survival rates as they’re willing to take on more complex cases.

 Your treatment will be different depending on the reason you’re having neurosurgery.
-Find out more about what happens during the surgery you’re having:
+Find out more about what happens during the surgery you’re having by clicking the links below:

 - craniotomy to remove all or part of the tumour